-Dissident is a creative development + production company that converges at the intersecting realms of visual arts, film, music, fashion sport, emerging technology, and international event installation.
+Dissident is a cultural development company that converges at the intersecting realms of visual arts, film, music, fashion sport, emerging technology, and international event installation.
 We believe that in order to truly understand contemporary culture, one must have a deep, working knowledge of each of these fundamental spheres––not just as individual, distinct disciplines, but collectively as inter-dependent, hybrid forms.

 By taking a developed fluency in short-form media, such as commercials, music videos + photography, and combining it with substantial experience in the long-form visual arts of feature film, theater, and performance, we are able to comprehend both the ‘how’s’ and the ‘why’s’ of a constantly evolving creative terrain.
 This allows Dissident to have not only the competency to create and translate the new and existing hybrids that define current youth culture, but also the proficiency to extend and apply that knowledge towards innovative advancements in the broader popular culture as well.